-Luke Owen on the latest issue of Godzilla: The Half Century War…
+Luke Owen reviews the final issue of Godzilla: Half Century War….

 Ota Murakami has fought Godzilla for fifty years.
 The decades have been hard on Ota, and he is seemingly no closer to his goal.
 Now, in the frozen wastes of Antarctica, the end of the world beckons.
 Ota and Ken gear up for a deadly final battle, and only one beast will be left standing at its end!
 This is the book you’ll be talking about for years!
 Don’t miss it!

 It doesn’t seem all that long ago that I was getting excited for James Stokoe’s Godzilla: Half-Century War and it sure lived up to all the hype that surrounded it.
 This has been, without a shadow of a doubt, the best Godzilla series ever.
 I truly mean that.